Jacob12138xieyuan/Company-Leave-System/README.md

 #### Admin: You can response to all pending leave requests.
 You can view all employees information.
 You can add, delete holidays in calendars.
 You can view who is on leave at specific day.
 ![6](https://user-images.githubusercontent.com/37478093/93093571-6b7b5a80-f6d3-11ea-8795-b2ba503a7472.png)
 ![7](https://user-images.githubusercontent.com/37478093/93093573-6c13f100-f6d3-11ea-9e37-8d9a2ef5ce73.png)

+### If you encounter any problem regarding the code or usage, please contact me at xiey0017@gmail.com